Charlotte Smith (broadcaster): Early life

 She volunteered on BBC Radio Leicester.

 Career

 Smith was put on the BBC's Local Radio Reporters Scheme, then toured the local radio stations of Sussex, Cumbria and Devon.
 She then returned to Radio Leicester as a news reporter.
-At Radio Leicester she worked with Julian Worricker.
+At Radio Leicester she worked with Julian Worricker, who would later become her colleague at BBC Radio 4.

 She worked on BBC national radio, on The World Tonight.
 More locally to Leicestershire, she became a reporter and sports presenter on East Midlands Today.
-Returning to national radio on BBC 5 Live, she was a producer, reporter and presenter.
+Returning to national radio on BBC Radio 5 Live, she was a producer, reporter and presenter.

 Prior to Farming Today Smith worked as a reporter for You and Yours, the lunch-time consumer programme on Radio 4.
 She has also since been a television reporter on BBC1's Countryfile, until 2009, and returned as an occasional relief reporter from 2014.

 Personal life

-She has two children.
-She has a younger brother, Jeremy Smith.
+She lives in London with her husband, Mike, and has two children.
+She was diagnosed with Lymphangioleiomyomatosis in 2010.